 - Navy blue slacks can be worn.
 The slacks must be devoid of any trim designs or brads, and hemmed to an appropriate length.
 No denim jeans and no stretch pants may be worn.
-Slacks are not to be worn with the skort in the classroom. - Students are to wear their slacks appropriately, no sagging.
+No cargo pockets. - Students are to wear their slacks appropriately, no sagging.